bendoan4366/Covid19DeltaLake/UDACITY_README.md

   # Covid-19 Delta Lake Project - Udacity README

-## Purpose
+## 1: Scope the Project and Gather Data

+### Scope
 The purpose of this project is to prototype [Delta Lake](https://delta.io/), as a means of developing a lightweight, next-generation data lake for publically available Covid-19 data.

 As the Covid-19 situation continues to progress throughout the world, creating a centralized data repository for timely analysis can be crucial to detecting new outbreaks or at-risk areas.
-This projects aims to accomplish that by aggregating several datasources into a single, easily accessible, lightweight format.
+This projects aims to accomplish that by aggregating several datasources around positive cases, tests, hospitalizations, and deaths over time.
+In addition, dimensional data on U.S. counties will be provided to enrich analysis and allow for per-capita contextualization of analysis.

 The current data sources for this data lake include: